ayaannshaikhh/ruby-cli-tool/README.md

 - Building a CLI tool with Thor
 - SQLite database integration
 - Writing a Ruby native extension in C
+- Integrating Rust with Ruby using FFI
 - Using the SQLite C API
+- Querying SQLite from Rust using `rusqlite`
 - Cross-language software architecture
-- Compiling native extensions with `mkmf`
+- Compiling native extensions with `mkmf` and Cargo
 - Returning Ruby objects from C code

 ---